|Home||About Us||Prices||Start the Process||Help Center||Call 800 928-7713 (8am-4pm PDT M-F)|

 The court clerk will keep the original paperwork and then return the remaining copies to you.
 Include a self-addressed stamped envelope with adequate postage to accommodate the return of both sets of copies to you to make it easier for the court clerk.
 Once you receive your file-stamped copies, serve the other copy on your spouse in the manner required in your state.

-E-filing had advantages over filing by mail, namely e-filing is faster, do not require multiple copies of documents, and carries no risk of virus transmission.
+E-filing had advantages over filing by mail, namely e-filing is faster, does not require multiple copies of documents, and carries no risk of virus transmission.
 That being said, while the federal court system has had mandatory e-filing for 15 years, the state courts continue to lag behind.
 As of April 2020, only these states allow you to open a new divorce case using e-filing: CA (16 counties), CT, FL, GA, IL (mandatory), IA (mandatory), IN, MD, MI (Oakland and Washtenaw only), NV (Clark only), NY (51 counties), OR, RI, TX, VT, WA, and WI.
 Other states may offer e-filing, but not in divorce cases, or may offer e-filing in divorce cases, but only once the case has been filed with the court clerk's office.
 Learn more about e-filing your divorce papers here.